samuelcheang0419/trouble-brewing/README.md

 ## Motivation
 Demand for coffee is continually growing [1].
 This is met with increased unpredictability and decreased quantity of supply by most coffee-producing countries (e.g. Colombia, Brazil etc.) due to shifts in environmental patterns [7].

-As coffee plantations have a lifespan of about thirty years (some up to fifty years), it is imperative for countries that rely heavily on coffee exports to plan ahead and identify optimal locations for coffee growth.
-[4]
+As coffee plantations have a lifespan of about thirty years (some up to fifty years), it is imperative for countries that rely heavily on coffee exports to plan ahead and identify optimal locations for coffee growth [4].

 The methodologies used in this project can be applied to any organism affected by environmental changes.